szobov/ros-opentelemetry/README.md

 example_msg = ExampleActionMessage.Goal()
 example_msg.trace_metadata = inject_trace_context()
 ```
-and add it extract it in the other node:
+And add it, extract it in the other node:

 ``` c++
 #include <opentelemetry/context/runtime_context.h>